Idle0x/Drosera-Unique-Trap/README.md

 2. **Prepare The Contracts**:

-   **Option A - Let AI Suggest Ideas**: Copy the prompt below and paste your example contracts at the end
+   **Option A - Let AI Suggest Ideas**: Copy the prompt below, together with the contract code you've obtained above and paste to the AI

    **Option B - Use Your Own Idea**: Copy the prompt below, but in your message tell the AI your specific trap concept before pasting the examples